ajparsons/sp_alexparsons/_docs/free-and-fair/document.md

 [^0]: [Electoral Act 1985, South Australia, s 107](http://www.austlii.edu.au/au/legis/sa/consol_act/ea1985103/s107.html)
 [^1]: Law Commission, [Electoral Law: An Interim Report](http://www.lawcom.gov.uk/wp-content/uploads/2016/02/electoral_law_interim_report.pdf), 2016, 13.3 (pg 168)

-It is worth noting that the Electoral Commission in South Australia would not to be involved in this, in their 2010 election report saying:
+It is worth noting that the Electoral Commission in South Australia would like not to be involved in this, in their 2010 election report saying:

 >[T]here is a real risk that the Electoral Commissioner will appear to have become politicised if she is involved in a significant decision favouring one party over another in the days immediately prior to the election.[^1]